morrownr/8821au-20210708/README.md

 sudo reboot
 ```

-Note: If you use the manual build instructions or the `install-driver-no-dkms.sh`
+Note: If you use the manual build instructions, you will need to repeat
-script, you will need to repeat the process each time a new kernel is
-installed in your distro.
+the process each time a new kernel is installed in your distro.

 -----

 ### Driver Options ( edit-options.sh )

 A file called `8821au.conf` will be installed in `/etc/modprobe.d` by
-default.
+default if you use the `./install-driver.sh` script.

 Note: The installation script will prompt you to edit the options.